HimanshuKanojiya/infocollector/README.md

 In a future version, this process will be fixed.

 #### How to run this script:
+To run the python script, run the info_extractor_v1.2.py

 if you haven't set the python environment variable yet then do below steps or set the variable first:
 1. Go to the python37 directory via cmd.
 2. Type this: